The Soldiers' National Cemetery and Gettysburg Address

 For three days in July, 1863, 160,000 Union and Confederate soldiers clashed on the fields of Gettysburg, Pennsylvania.
 When the fighting was over the North had won the pivotal battle and in its wake 51,000 soldiers were dead, wounded, or missing.

 In the days following the Battle of Gettysburg, the dead lay throughout the fields in shallow graves or not buried all.
 Distressed Pennsylvania Governor, Andrew Curtin, saw to it that land was set aside for the proper burial of Union soldiers.
+The land we become known as the Soldiers' National Cemetery.
 The bodies of many Confederate dead were sent to other cemeteries in the South.

 The Soldiers' National Cemetery at Gettysburg was dedicated on November 19, 1863.
 At the dedication ceremony there were two speakers.
 The main speaker was famed orator Edward Everett.
 President Abraham Lincoln was asked to say "a few appropriate remarks" in closing.
 After Everett spoke for two hours, President Lincoln gave his 273 word speech that would become famously known as the Gettysburg Address.